junxit/us-congress-bills-117/metadata.md

 - 2021-11-18 — Motion to reconsider laid on the table Agreed to without objection.
 - 2021-11-18 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 369 - 49 (Roll no. 381). (text: 11/16/2021 CR H6296)
 - 2021-11-18 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 369 - 49 (Roll no. 381).(text: 11/16/2021 CR H6296)
+- 2021-11-19 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.